-In 2017, the World Organisation for Animal Health (OIE) is holding its third OIE PHOTO COMPETITION.
+In 2018, the World Organisation for Animal Health (OIE) is holding its fourth OIE PHOTO COMPETITION.
 The OIE reserves the right to cancel or amend the Competition or its rules without notice.

 The OIE has brought its major mission, improving animal health and welfare in a photo competition, whose aim is to visually and creatively show the importance of the work done to protect animal health and welfare worldwide through the implementation of OIE International Standards, the crucial link between animal health and welfare as well as the significance of these latter elements to face the challenges of the future, and preserve human health and ecosystems.